L.ENG-111: Critical Writing-FW

 L.ENG-254: Travel Writing: Guatemala & Int’l Service

 This course is both a study travel course and a community-based learning course.
 This Travel Writing service course to Guatemala is an introductory level workshop in which students write and receive feedback on creative nonfiction essay forms based on primary and secondary research.
 The thematic focus for the course is on citizenship and international service.
-Students will analyze the writing techniques of published authors; research secondary sources related to ideas about service, citizenship, and Guatemala’s political and social experiences with foreign aid; and create a travel narrative that defines service and reflects on their service experiences.
+Students will analyze the writing techniques of published authors, research secondary sources related to ideas about service, citizenship, and Guatemala’s political and social experiences with foreign aid, and create a travel narrative that defines service and reflects on their service experiences.
 Editing workshops will teach stylistic elements and focus on the process of writing.
-Students will spend 10 days in Guatemala, 5 of which will be spent in a Mayan village in the mountains near Semachaca where we will be finishing a building project—the construction of a medical clinic.
-The other 5 days will be spent visiting cultural sites to gain more cultural context and to conduct research for your travel narrative.
-Our on-campus work—5 days before and after our visit to Guatemala—will include talks given by former Peace Corps volunteers and other service agencies; cultural and historical research on Guatemala; discussions of travel narratives written by volunteers who worked in Guatemala; and writing and editing workshops that will walk you through the creative writing process.
+Students will spend 10 days in Guatemala, five (5) of which will be spent in a Mayan village in the mountains near Semachaca (where we will be finishing a building project the construction of a medical clinic).
+The other five (5) days will be spent visiting cultural sites to gain more cultural context and to conduct research for your travel narrative.
+Our on-campus work five (5) days before and after our visit to Guatemala will include talks given by former Peace Corps volunteers and other service agencies; cultural and historical research on Guatemala discussions of travel narratives written by volunteers who worked in Guatemala, and writing and editing workshops that will walk you through the creative writing process.
 3 credits.
 January term.

 L.ENG-255: All for One, One for All-AI

 An investigation into questions surrounding the responsibilities of the individual to the community as evident in the work of three Nobel prize-winning authors- Francois Mauriac, Albert Camus and Samuel Beckett.
-We will examine the notions of choice, free will, personal identity and faith and discuss ways in which these notions function within the framework of the novels/plays chosen for the semester.
-Prerequisites: L.LIB-100, L.LIB-105, L.LIB-110, and one course from L.LIB-130, L.LIB-135 or L.LIB-220.
+We will examine the notions of choice, free will, personal identity and faith, and discuss ways in which these notions function within the framework of the novels/plays chosen for the semester.
+This course is cross-listed as L.CTL-274.
+The courses are identical but transcripts will reflect the course number (L.ENG or L.CTL) that a student registers for and completes.
+Prerequisites: L.LIB-100, L.LIB105, L.LIB-1 10, and one course from L.LIB-130, L.LIB-135 or L.LIB-220.
 3 credits.